luciopaiva/youtube-list-channel-videos/README.md

     nvm install
     npm install

 You need to obtain a developer key in order to be able to call YouTube APIs.
-Do this here:
+The full instructions can be seen [here](https://developers.google.com/youtube/v3/getting-started).
+You needs just an API key, not OAuth authorization.
+Once you have a project with YouTube API access, this is where you create a key:

 https://console.cloud.google.com/apis/credentials